mantaleigh/Beginner-References/databases-intro.md

 ## Deleting:

-Homer decides to take his vets to a differnt vet:
+Homer decides to take his vets to a different vet:
 ```sql
 DELETE FROM pets WHERE cid=1;
 DELETE FROM customer WHERE cid=1;